-The forgiving Greeks, who love any attempt at using their language and who will always give the poor Greekless foreigner the benefit of any doubt, will still smile encouragingly and pretend that you (almost) got it right.
+If you've forgotten the right ending for your greeting, you may be able to get away with a clearly spoken "kali" followed by a muffled second word.
+The forgiving Greeks, who love any attempt at using their language and who will always give the poor Greekless foreigner the benefit of the doubt, will still smile encouragingly and pretend that you (almost) got it right.